LaVine scores 46 points, Bulls hit 25 3s to beat Pelicans - WTMJ

 AP Sports Writer

-CHICAGO (AP) — Zach LaVine scored a season-high 46 points, hitting nine of Chicago’s franchise-record 25 3-pointers, and the Bulls cooled off the New Orleans Pelicans with a 129-116 victory Wednesday night.
+LaVine scored a season-high 46 points, hitting nine of Chicago’s franchise-record 25 3-pointers, and the Bulls cooled off the New Orleans Pelicans with a 129-116 victory Wednesday.

+“I expect to do that.
+I put in the time and effort,” LaVine said.
+“It happens that way.
+You hit a couple, get hot.
+You wish it could happen every game.
+Obviously, it can’t.
+But when you get in a zone, you want to stay in it.”

+White made eight 3s and scored 30 points in an impressive show by Chicago’s starting backcourt.
+LaVine and White became the first duo in NBA history to make at least eight 3s apiece in the same game, according to STATS.

 New Orleans had won four in a row, including a 130-101 victory over Houston on Tuesday night.
 But the Pelicans looked a little tired in the second half of the opener of a four-game trip.